Sandhya0726/weather-app/README.md

 # Weather-App

-This is a simple weather application built with Vite + React + Typrescript that allows users to search for the current weather of any city.
+This is a simple weather application built with Vite + React + Typescript that allows users to search for the current weather of any city.
 The app fetches real-time weather data using the Open-Meteo's API and displays it in a clean, user-friendly interface.

 # Features